dotmailer/dotmailer-magento2-extension/README.md

 - Fix a bug: please clone and use our [Testing branch](https://github.com/dotmailer/dotmailer-magento2-extension/tree/testing) to submit your Pull Request
 - Request a feature on our [community forum](https://support.dotmailer.com/hc/en-gb/community/topics/200432508-Feedback-and-feature-requests)

+## V2.3.7

+###### Bug fix
+- We've fixed an error related to a column not found that could occur when trying to sync subscribers with sales data
+- Abandoned cart table couldn't be found when upgrading from 2.3.5 to 2.3.6 - this is now fixed.

 ## V2.3.6

 ###### Bug fix